emschu/archivebox-quick-add/README.md

 # ArchiveBox QuickAdd

-**A simple utility application to quickly add URLs to [ArchiveBox](http://www.archivebox.org) without interrupting your current work.**
+**A simple utility application to quickly add URLs to [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox/) without interrupting your current work.**

 Version: 1.0

 ![App Logo](./Icon.png)

-Developed with Golang using the [fyne toolkit](https://github.com/fyne-io/fyne).
+Developed with [Golang](https://go.dev/) using the [fyne toolkit](https://github.com/fyne-io/fyne).

+Please note, that this software is primarily tested on Linux systems at the moment.

+## Features
+- Allows you quickly adding a link to ArchiveBox.
+  - If your clipboard contains a valid URL, it will be set to the input field on app's startup
+- Use a borderless window (default: `true`)
+- Close app after archive submission (default: `true`)
+- Check if URL was added (default: `false`)
+- Customize the appearance
+- Available in multiple languages
+- Have an idea or a question? -> Open an [issue](https://github.com/emschu/archivebox-quick-add/issues/new)

 ## Install, Build and Run